Menu of Text Products for the Hawaiian Islands and the Tropical Pacific/Atlantic Oceans:|

 Island Southeast Waters.

-Small Craft Advisory until 6 AM HST Monday for Kauai Northwest
+Small Craft Advisory until 6 PM HST this evening for Kaiwi

 Bulletins, Forecasts and Observations are courtesy of Honolulu National Weather Service Forecast Office

 This page is maintained voluntarily by the MKWC and the UHMET faculty, staff, and students.